 Relief washed through her as her fingers wrapped around the thin cylinder she was looking for.
 She pulled the white and red healthstim from her bag and gave the shadowcat a weak smile.
 Pulling the plastic, red cap off with her teeth, a scream of anguish ripped from her throat as she jammed the healthstim against the skin next to her wound.

 Icy liquid rushed through her veins.
-She looked down and watched as the river of blood from her wound dropped to a trickle, then ceased altogether.
-Yllia sighed and let her head fall back.
-When she opened her eyes again a few seconds later, the medicinal nanites were already knitting her flesh together.
+She leaned her head back against the tree, not interested in watching as the river of blood from her wound slowed to a trickle, then ceased altogether.
+When she opened her eyes, the medicinal nanites were already knitting her flesh together.

 Yllia looked back up at the shadowcat.
 The creature just stared back at her, shimmered and vanished again.